home-climate-control/dz/docs/configuration/index.md

 > **NOTE:** You can use your IDE to edit configuration files, this will give you code completion and extended documentation, thanks to [Spring Configuration Metadata](https://docs.spring.io/spring-boot/docs/current/reference/html/configuration-metadata.html), and "code walking" if you are using YAML anchors.

 ### General Structure
-Here's the configuration file skeleton:
+Here's the configuration file skeleton.
+Order of these entries is important.
 ```yaml
 home-climate-control:
   instance: <your-instance-name>